 Defeating customer journey hijackers is possible, for those retailers with the right solution.
 Namogoo’s technology enables online apparel retailers, and many other eCommerce companies, to block the injected ads that their customers are exposed to in addition to unauthorized promotions, and stops the dramatic leakage of sales.

 Many of us are working from home these days, so any change to the eCommerce site needs to happen easily and remotely.
 Our cloud-based solution can be set up and operated remotely with no need for on-site access.
 Within just a few days, Namogoo’s customer hijacking prevention technology produces results.
 As soon as the solution is implemented, visitors are prevented from seeing injected ads and unauthorized promotions.

-Finally, as part of our commitment to helping businesses survive the current crisis, we are offering free access to our technology.
+Finally, as part of our commitment to helping businesses survive the current crisis, we are offering free access to our technology (timely offer).
 Take advantage of this offer right now and defeat those who seek to ruin Mother’s Day for many apparel retailers.